My Vision for a 21st Century Lt. Governor's Office

 My vision for a 21st Century Lt.
 Governor’s office is to be the point person for out-of-state or international businesses interested in bringing new jobs, economic opportunity and investment to Massachusetts.
 I will serve to champion Massachusetts as the best place in America for businesses to locate an office or headquarters.

 As President and CEO of Leading Cities, I currently work with city leaders from around the United States and the world to solve the challenges that communities face.
-On behalf of our Commonwealth and Governor Patrick, I was instrumental in promoting Massachusetts as a gateway for European-based businesses through a cooperation agreement signed by the Governor and President Mas of Catalonia, Spain.
+On behalf of our Commonwealth and Governor Patrick, I was instrumental in promoting Massachusetts as a gateway for international businesses through a cooperation agreement signed by the Governor and President Mas of Catalonia, Spain.
 We built upon this success with a partnership agreement between MassPort and the Port Authority of Lisbon, Portugal, and are currently developing opportunities with the Republic of Ireland to create more jobs in Massachusetts.
 These partnerships reinforce Massachusetts’ leadership and future in life sciences, manufacturing, high tech and the broader innovation economy–all areas that will create new jobs for our citizens.

 I have the proven experience to bring jobs and investment to Massachusetts.
 Massachusetts is operating in a global economy and we must be competitive in that global arena.